benmaoer/docs/tidb-cloud/backup-and-restore.md

 3. In the setting window, configure the automatic backup settings as needed:

     - Toggle the **Auto Backup** switch to **On** or **Off**.

+        You can turn on or off the automatic backup feature at any time.

         > **Note**
         >